MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Federated Learning.
   - <details><summary>Digest</summary> We propose a framework for disentangling these performance gaps.
 Using this framework, we observe and explain differences in behavior across natural and synthetic federated datasets, indicating that dataset synthesis strategy can be important for realistic simulations of generalization in federated learning.
 We propose a semantic synthesis strategy that enables realistic simulation without naturally partitioned data.

+- Large Language Models Can Be Strong Differentially Private Learners. [[paper]](https://arxiv.org/abs/2110.05679) [[code]](https://github.com/lxuechen/private-transformers)
+  - Xuechen Li, Florian Tramèr, Percy Liang, Tatsunori Hashimoto. *ICLR 2022*
+  - Key Word: Language Model; Differential Privacy.
+  - <details><summary>Digest</summary> To address the computational challenge of running DP-SGD with large Transformers, we propose a memory saving technique that allows clipping in DP-SGD to run without instantiating per-example gradients for any linear layer in the model.
+The technique enables privately training Transformers with almost the same memory cost as non-private training at a modest run-time overhead.

 - Designing Counterfactual Generators using Deep Model Inversion. [[paper]](https://arxiv.org/abs/2109.14274)
   - Jayaraman J. Thiagarajan, Vivek Narayanaswamy, Deepta Rajan, Jason Liang, Akshay Chaudhari, Andreas Spanias. *NeurIPS 2021*
   - Key Word: Model Inversion; Counterfactual Generation.